 How to Get Involved with Your Community

 Check out our list below of different ways you can get involved in your community and make a positive difference.
-Sometimes you have to start small in order to make a bigger change.
+Sometimes you have to start small in order to make a more significant change.

 Have you heard of the app "Nextdoor"?
 Nextdoor is a private social network for local neighborhoods.
-In fact, over 158,000 neighborhoods across the country use Nextdoor!
+Over 158,000 neighborhoods across the country use Nextdoor!

 Nextdoor's Mission Statement: